JianpingCAI/hlbfgs/README.md

 is available from [here](http://users.eecs.northwestern.edu/~nocedal/lbfgs.html) and is distributed under a BSD license.

-# compilation
+# Compilation

-The package expects the L-BFGS reference code to be available as a library names, surprisingly enough, `lbfgs`.
-In the `flib/` subdirectory, there is a `Makefile` provided to do just that (download the reference implementation, compile it, and package it appropriately).
-If you this route, you will still need to supply the requisite library paths to cabal - possibly including that for `gfortran`.
+This package expects the L-BFGS reference code to be available as a library named, imaginatively, `lbfgs`.
+In the `flib/` subdirectory, a `Makefile` is provided to do just that (attempt to download the reference implementation linked to above, compile it using `gfortran`, and package it appropriately).
+Regardless of whether you compile the latter your self, you will still need to supply the requisite library paths to cabal if they are not in the default search paths (possibly including that for `gfortran`, if needed).

-For example, after compiling the `lbfgs` library in `flib/` the homebrew version of `gfortran` on OS X, this process will likely look something like:
+For example, after compiling the `lbfgs` library in `flib/` with the homebrew version of `gfortran` on OS X, this process will likely look something like:

 	> cabal configure \